CleanScan

 Method 2: Time-Stamped Photo Documentation

-For many contractors, photos are one of the most practical forms of cleaning proof because clients can review them quickly without interpreting a log or checklist.
+Photos are practical because clients can review them quickly.
 A time-stamped photo of a cleaned restroom can show what the space looked like and when the image was captured.
-If your workflow or app also records location data, that can add context, but it should only be used where client policy and local privacy rules allow it.
+If your workflow or app also records location data, use it only where client policy and local privacy rules allow it.

 The key is structure.
-An ad-hoc photo here and there is not documentation — it is noise.
+An ad-hoc photo here and there is not documentation.
 Effective photo documentation requires:

 • Defined shot list: Identify three to five areas per facility that matter most.
 High-traffic zones, restrooms, and areas with a history of complaints are a practical starting point.1

 • Consistency: The same areas, every shift.
-Inconsistent documentation is almost worse than none — it raises the question of why certain shifts have photos and others don't.
+Inconsistent documentation raises the question of why some shifts have photos and others do not.

 • Before and after: Where practical, a before photo paired with an after photo tells a story that a single image cannot.